Apify MCP

 01.

-A shared Apify token looks fine in a demo.
-In production, every Actor run or dataset fetched looks like it came from a service account.
-Audit logs break.
-Per-user scoping breaks.
-Scalekit resolves the credential of the actual user who triggered the agent, never a shared bot.
+A shared token looks fine in a demo.
+In production every call looks like a service account.
+Scalekit resolves the real user credential.

 audit → bot_service_account